-A recent survey from Wisetail, a Bozeman, Montana company that helps organizations empower their people, found 26% of new hires have anxiety about pronouncing their colleagues’ names.
+A survey from Wisetail found 26% of new hires have anxiety about saying co-workers’ names.

 Then, point the new person to LinkedIn with a list of their colleagues’ profile URLs.
 The new person will learn about their backgrounds and how to pronounce their names.

 I’d love to see this become a common courtesy.

 (BTW, that 26% number?
 It’s a good proxy for how many recruiters and hiring managers fear mispronouncing candidates’ names.)